 The swine flu symptoms are usually similar to seasonal flu symptoms, which may include:

 Individuals can experience the symptoms in one to four days, with an average of two days from exposure, which can last about seven to fourteen days or even longer if it is a severe infection.

-A few effected individuals may develop severe respiratory symptoms that require respiratory support i.e., a ventilator to breathe.
+A few affected individuals may develop severe respiratory symptoms that require respiratory support i.e., a ventilator to breathe.
 A person can even catch pneumonia while others develop seizures.
 In severe conditions, antibiotics are used to treat patients.
-Usually, death occurs from secondary bacterial infection in the lungs.
+Usually, death occurs from a secondary bacterial infection in the lungs.

 Note: People won’t catch swine flu by consuming pork products.

 Scientists were able to come up with a preventive measure, which is a vaccine that can be given through an injection or nasal spray.

 The vaccine may or may not cause side effects that include:

 Cases of flu, including H1N1 flu, require only symptom relief.
 The oral drug oseltamivir (Tami flu) is an antiviral drug used to treat influenza infections.
 This drug is reserved for people at high risk of complications like:

 Since the dread of this disease has been spreading alternative treatment options are also doing rounds.
 Homoeopathy suggests Influenzium 200 as a preventive dosage against swine flu.
 Some people are suggesting keeping cardamom and camphor in a handkerchief and smelling it every few hours.
 This smell will supposedly ward off the swine flu virus I air.